NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 The central repository (or _repo_ for short) can be on a local server or laptop, but it is always much better to keep it at some repository service provider.
-There are several such providers, the most common are Github, Bitbucket, and Gitlab.
+There are several such providers, the most common are GitHub, Bitbucket, and GitLab.
 All of these offer free accounts that provide you with your own user-name and a password and allows you to create repositories or download from public repositories.
-There are some, more or less, subtle differences between these providers (see, e.g., discussions [here](https://www.gangboard.com/blog/github-vs-gitlab-vs-bitbucket)), but the choice of which to use is almost arbitrary. _NBIS lts_ has a professional (paid) account with Bitbucket, which is why we use it in this project.
+There are some, more or less, subtle differences between these providers (see, e.g., discussions [here](https://www.gangboard.com/blog/github-vs-gitlab-vs-bitbucket)), but the choice of which to use is almost arbitrary.
+I will here mainly refer to the GitHub web interface, but will try to mention differences in Bitbucket.
+Unfortunately, I don't have experience of GitLab.

 You will (almost certainly) need to apply for an an account to the central repository you choose to use; here follows links to the account